 The wine list is quite extensive, though there are a lot more available by the bottle than by the glass, including a few superb burgundies.

-If you’re not too into wine, there’s also a wide range of other spirits and non-alcoholic drinks to suit your tastes.
+If you’re not too into wine, you can pick from a wide range of other spirits and non-alcoholic drinks to suit your tastes.

 This place is something of a surprise because it’s a restaurant in a casino.
-Usually, these restaurants are nothing to write home about – gamblers just want something to fill up on before they get back to the tables – but Tia To is a cut above the ordinary.
+All too often these restaurants are nothing to write home about.
+After all, gamblers just want something to fill up on before they get back to the tables.
+But Tia To is a cut above the ordinary.

 From the lemongrass chilli prawns to the Viet tossed beef, the food here is top-notch.